 2. Think about Taxes

 Parents’ taxes are an important part in the FAFSA process.
 Getting taxes done by February 1st may be unrealistic, so last year’s taxes and this year’s paystubs can help create estimates.
 After February 3rd, the IRS Data Retrieval Tool becomes available, allowing students and parents to access the IRS tax return information needed to complete the FAFSA and transfer the data directly into their FAFSA from the IRS website.
 Plus, families can complete taxes without actually filing.
-So if they owe money, they don’t have to immediately cut a check to Uncle Sam.
+So if they owe money, they don’t have to immediately cut a check to the IRS.

 3. Find Quiet Time